 If you want to change the radio channels or the climate settings, ask the passenger sitting with you in the car to help you with that.
 When driving alone, it is best to stop at a safe spot, change the radio settings, and then proceed to drive on the road.

-If you’ve ever watched the movie “Are we there yet?”, you must be familiar with the kind of distraction we are talking about.
-You, as a parent, may not realize the distractions caused by children, but having kids in the back of the car is one of the leading causes of distracted driving.
+If you’ve ever watched the movie “Are we there yet?” you must be familiar with the kind of distraction we are talking about.
+As a parent, you may not realize the distractions caused by children, but having kids in the back of the car is one of the leading causes of distracted driving.

 Whether it is a verbal argument among siblings or a fight, parents are susceptible to solving the problem as soon as possible without realizing that they are actually behind the wheel.
 They’ll turn for a moment to speak to their children, taking their eyes off the road, which can lead to fatal accidents.